Performance Analysis of Satellite-Based QKD Protocols: Environmental Photons (stray-photons)

 \section{Environmental Photons (stray-photons)}

 In free-space communication, environmental photons represent a significant noise source.
-Here, we'll summarize the analysis concerning the impact of these environmental photons on the detector, both for downlinks and uplinks, which is crucial in calculating the QBER.
-For uplinks, we only consider the case of night-time operation.
+Here, we'll summarize the analysis concerning the impact of these environmental photons on the detector, for both the transmission from a satellite to the ground (downlink) and from the ground to a satellite (uplink), which is crucial in calculating the QBER.
+We solely focus on the scenario of uplinks during nighttime operation.
 If the ground station site has a low level of light pollution, the biggest fraction of environmental photons comes from the sunlight reflected first by the moon and then by the earth \cite{liorni2019satellite}.

-Here $A_M$ and $R_M$ are the albedo and the radius of the Moon, while $A_E$ is the albedo of the Earth and $d_{EM}$ is the earth-moon distance. $H_{sun}$ is the solar spectral irradiance in photons $s^{-1} nm^{-1} m^{-2}$ at the wavelength of interest. $\Omega_{fov}$ and $a$ are angular field of view and radius of the receiving telescope. $ B_f$ is the width of the spectral filtering and $\Delta t$ is the detection time-window.\\ For downlinks, the evaluation of the background photons is strongly site-dependent.
-The power received by the telescope can be expressed as follows
+In this equation, the symbols denote the following: $A_M$ corresponds to the albedo of the Moon, $R_M$ denotes the Moon's radius, $A_E$ represents the Earth's albedo, and $d_{EM}$ signifies the distance between the Earth and the Moon. $H_{sun}$ is an indicator of the solar spectral irradiance measured in photons per second per nanometer per square meter at the specific wavelength under consideration. $\Omega_{fov}$ and $a$ represent the angular field of view (AFOV) and the receiving telescope's radius, respectively. $B_f$ denotes the spectral filtering width, and $\Delta t$ signifies the detection time-window.\\ The assessment of background photons in downlinks varies significantly depending on the location.
+The formula to express a telescope's receiving power is as follows:

-The parameter $H_b$ is the total brightness of the sky background and it depends on the hour of the day and the weather conditions.
-From above equation, we derive the number of photons per time window
+As a result of the weather and the hour of the day, the parameter $H_b$ determines the total brightness of the sky background.
+The number of photons per time window can be calculated from the equation above-

-where $h$ is the Planck constant and $\nu$ is the frequency of the background photons (after filtering).
+In this equation, the symbol $h$ represents the Planck constant, while the symbol $\nu$ represents the frequency of the background photons, which have been filtered.